carolsworld/s-c-r-i-p-t-s/README.md

 # scripts

-A repository of lazy workers
+A repository for lazy workers

 Python Scripts